 Linda Thayer: “101” is the section of the U.S. patent code that deals with patent eligibility.
 It acts as sort of a first filter, a first gatekeeper.
 It’s used by the patent office [the U.S. Patent and Trademark Office] to determine if the subject matter of the claims is eligible for patentability at all, before the claims are examined on other matters, such as novelty or obviousness.

 Stephen Cass: So what did the Supreme Court ruling have to say about how lower courts have been determining patent eligibility?

 Linda Thayer: Well, CLS came to the Supreme Court because there was a split in the federal circuit.
-The federal circuit is a court that is tasked with hearing all patent law cases, and sort of setting the stage for the other district courts that hear patent cases.
-And at the federal circuit, the district court decision split 5 to 5, which did not give the patent bar, and the public at large, any guidance as to how this type of claim should be treated.
+The federal circuit is [the appellate] court that is tasked with hearing all [appeals of] patent law cases, and [setting] the stage for the other district courts that [hear patent cases].
+And at the federal circuit, the [decision] was split 5 to 5, which did not give the patent bar, [district courts]*, and the public at large, any guidance as to how this type of claim should be treated.
 The Supreme Court needed to take up this issue to decide that split and give us some guidance.